 Valentina Serova, Soviet actress

 Valentina Polovikova (her maiden name) was born on December 23, 1917 (according to other sources in 1919) in Kharkov.
-When she was 6 years old, she and her mother moved to Moscow.
+When the girl was 6 years old, the mother took her daughter and moved to Moscow.
 10-year-old Valentina debuted in the play The Time Will Come based on the drama by Romain Rolland.
-She played the role of a young boy named David, the son of the main character.
+To tell the truth, she played the role of a young boy named David, the son of the main character.

 Valentina studied acting at the Central College of Performing Arts (1933-1934).
 Teenagers who were under 16 couldn’t enter the college, so the girl corrected her birth year and December 23, 1919 became her official date of birth.

-Her debut role in the movie was the role of Grunya Kornakova in her childhood (film Grunya Kornakova, 1934).
+Her debut role in the movie was the role of little Grunya Kornakova in the eponymous film (1934).
 However, the episode was not included in the film.

-In the same year, her film Devushka s harakterom (The Girl With Character) had a huge success and Valentina became one of the brightest film stars of the Soviet Union.
+The film The Girl With A Character had a huge success and Valentina became one of the brightest film stars of the Soviet Union.